Italy's second-largest region is arguably...

 Piedmont has fewer tourists.
-Piedmont, outside of the Barolo wine regions, has not been developed for tourism, does not cater to or rely as much on tourists, especially non-Italian travellers.
-It has fewer restaurants, shopping possibilities, and sleeping accommodations per town.
+Even though it has an unlimited number of sights to marvel at and landscapes to ponder.
+Piedmont, outside of the Barolo wine regions, is not as developed for tourism, does not cater to or rely as much on tourists, especially non-Italian travelers.
+It has fewer restaurants, branded stores, and short-term rental accommodations per town.

 The Piedmont elevations are more varied, the hills are higher, the valleys lower.
 There are more mountain views as it is surrounded by the Alps to the West and North, the Dolomites to the East, the Apennines to the South.
 Piedmont has more forests.
 Piedmont is greener year-round.